What are DC servo motors?

 Example Applications | Toys, small robots, positioning systems | Industrial automation, CNC machines, robotics |

-Selecting the appropriate servo motor requires taking into account a number of variables unique to the needs of the application.
-Here are some case studies that demonstrate the selecting process along with the important aspects to take into account.
+When selecting the appropriate servo motor, a number of variables must be considered, specific to the requirements of the application.
+Here are some case studies that illustrate the selection process and the important aspects to consider.

-Load Characteristics: Understand the nature of the load, whether it’s constant, variable, or requires sudden changes in direction or speed.
+Load characteristics: Understand the nature of the load, whether it is constant or variable or requires sudden changes in direction or speed.

 Control System Compatibility